Benzathine benzylpenicillin: Adverse effects

 The possible adverse effects are generally similar to other forms of penicillin.
 BPG is overall well-tolerated, but pain from the injection site is a common concern.

+Benzathine penicillin may cause death through rapid cardiorespiratory arrest if injected intravenously.
+Onset occurs within seconds or minutes leading to loss of consciousness and cardiac arrest is often asystole.
+The occurrence is rare, but underlying cardiac conditions are a risk factor.

 Society and culture

 It is marketed by Pfizer (formerly by Wyeth) under the trade name Bicillin L-A.